zephyrproject-rtos/zephyr/doc/collaboration/communication/mailing.rst

 Open Source Mailing List Collaboration Tips
 ###########################################

-Below are some recommended guidelines for using the |project|'s mailing list.
+Below are some recommended guidelines for using the Zephyr Project's mailing list.
 When submitting feedback and contribution ideas to the listserv, please follow these guidelines: